Courses & Programs

 • Rabies vaccination is strongly recommended (but not required) and observation in a veterinary facility is also recommended (but not required) for admission

-HCC's Veterinary Assistant Certificate Program has been approved by the National Association of Veterinary Technicians in America (NAVTA).
-Only graduates of approved programs are eligible to take the Approved Veterinary Assistant (AVA) exam in order to become Approved Veterinary Assistants (AVAs).
-Graduates of HCC's Veterinary Assistant Certificate program are eligible to take the AVA exam in order to become AVAs.
+HCC's Veterinary Assistant Certificate Program is approved by the National Association of Veterinary Technicians in America (NAVTA).
+Graduates are eligible to sit for the Approved Veterinary Assistant (AVA) exam and earn their AVA credential.

 HANDS-ON EXPERIENCE